pypy/pypy/README.rst

  * Lists (which are automagically converted) must not end with an unbound variable.
  * It is not possible to place variables inside terms/lists in a query.

-If need to do either of the above, then you must use the low-level interface.
+If you need to do either of the above, then you must use the low-level interface.

 Low-Level Interface
 -------------------